 As the World’s population is increasing at an unpreceded pace, advancement in Science, Technology, Engineering and Math (STEM) is critical to ensure food, water, clothing, access to medical treatment, quality of life, and adequate housing for everyone.
-Unfortunately, too few young (wo)men choose a STEM field in college.
+Unfortunately, too few young (wo)men choose a STEM field in college or know enough about these fields to try to begin a career in sciences.
 In my opinion, the reason is a lack of sufficient early exposure to these fields.
 Here, I provide ideas from own and my former students’ common experiences.
 We all have been inspired for our field in childhood by adults.
 Best, the majority of them weren’t STEM teachers and weren’t in this field.

 Disclosure: Sponsored post.